 Well Water Water Testing

 For serious contamination issues or complex problems such as toxic chemicals or metals, your local county health department can recommend some local labs to do the testing for you, or you can send in your sample to a certified water testing lab such as National Testing Labs.
+It is important to return the sample promptly for accurate results.

 Why Should I Test My Well Water?

-Most private wells provide a clean, safe supply of water; however, contaminants can pollute private wells, and unfortunately, you cannot see, smell or taste most of them.
+Most private wells provide a clean, safe supply of water; however, contaminants can pollute private wells, and unfortunately, you cannot see, smell, or taste most of them.

 What Tests Should Be Done?